MicrosoftDocs/appcenter-docs/docs/sdk/push/includes/introduction-android.md

 1. In the [Firebase Console](https://console.firebase.google.com), go to **Project Settings**.
 2. Navigate to the **Cloud Messaging** tab.
 3. Copy the **Server Key**.
-This will be the Android API Key that you'll need to set in the App Center Push portal.
+This is the Android API Key that you'll need to set in the App Center Push portal.